 Your Autistic Loved One Is Probably Not “Doing It on Purpose”

-In this one, I’d like to talk about actions that are taken as purposefully malicious (or maybe just mischievous) by non-autistic people that have absolutely no ulterior motives whatsoever.
+In this article, I’d like to talk about actions that are taken as purposefully malicious (or maybe just mischievous) by non-autistic people that have absolutely no ulterior motives whatsoever.

 Here’s a list: